40 years later, a dwindling band of Iran hostages awaits a promised payment

 “It seems like everyone is getting paid except us,” Roeder said.
 “We don’t begrudge them their due, but we’ve been suffering longer, and let’s face it — I was 41 when I was released and today I’m 82 — we need to have this resolved soon.”

 Those arguments came to naught during the Trump administration, Lankford said.
-And so far, the group has not heard anything encouraging from the Biden administration.
+And so far, the group has not heard anything encouraging from the Biden administration, either.

-The former hostages now plan a renewed campaign to put their case to Biden, who was vice president when the law was enacted establishing the fund.
+The former hostages now plan a renewed campaign to put their case to Biden, who was vice president when the fund was established.

 “I would tell him that the law was passed under the administration he was part of; the act was done on a bipartisan basis; it was approved by an overwhelming vote and signed by the president,” said Roeder, of Pinehurst, N.C.